ProcessEight/magento-2-professional-developer-certification/README.md

 # Magento 2 Expert (formerly Professional) Developer Certification

-**Note that the Magento version included in this project (2.2.5) is broken and cannot be upgraded to 2.3.1.
-Therefore, use a separate installation of Magento 2.3.1 instead.**
+**Note that the Magento version included in this project (2.2.5) is broken and cannot be upgraded.
+Therefore, use a separate installation of Magento 2.3.x instead.**

 ## Introduction